cosmos/ibc/spec/ics-3-connection-semantics/README.md

 At the end of an opening handshake between two chains implementing the subprotocol, the following properties hold:
 - Each chain has each other's correct consensus state as originally specified by the initiating actor.
-- The chains have agreed to a shared connection version.
 - Each chain has knowledge of and has agreed to its identifier on the other chain.

 This subprotocol need not be permissioned, modulo anti-spam measures.